-Advisor: Dr. Dennis Shevlin (x2246, shevlin@tcnj.edu)
+Advisor: Dr. Sudhir Nayak (x2659)

 AMSA provides information to pre-medical students about preparation for and the nature of medical training, including a national data base and a set of contacts for pre-medical students.
-Our local chapter sponsors premedical advisement workshops, admissions seminars, financial aid presentations, lectures by physicians in training and practice, visits to local medical schools, and the annual Hippocrates Luncheon with TCNJ alumni who are practicing physicians.
+Our local chapter sponsors premedical advisement workshops, admissions seminars, financial aid presentations, visits to local medical schools, and the annual Hippocrates Luncheon with TCNJ alumni who are practicing physicians.